xoopscube/documentation/ja/README.md

 # <span class="iconify" data-icon="mdi:cube-outline"></span> 你好、世界！

-**XOOPS Cube** is a simple, secure and scalable web application platform.
+**XOOPSCube** is a simple, secure and scalable web application platform.
 The modular architecture is built with PHP, SQL and a smarty powered theming system.
 This empowers everyone to create dynamic and content rich apps with ease - from the best looking blogs, portfolios, community forums, intranet and business websites to the much safer desktop applications on Linux, Mac or Windows.

 # <span class="iconify" data-icon="logos:opensource"></span> The Project

-**The XOOPS Cube Project** is free and Open Source, friendly maintained, developed and supported by a volunteer group to expand the vision of a free internet integrating everyone's creativity and skills.
+**The XOOPSCube Project** is free and Open Source, friendly maintained, developed and supported by a volunteer group to expand the vision of a free internet integrating everyone's creativity and skills.

 The development is careful to trendy cross site script attack, so website owners benefit from high level of security while maintaining full control over their own data.